PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 As of now you have XXX late assignments.
 As a reminder, only three late assignments are allowed in the class.
 If you ever need an extension on an problem, that's fine, but please let me know before it is due.

-Please let me know if you have any questions about my previous feedback or are having trouble finishing the assignment.
+Please let me know if you have any questions or are having trouble finishing the assignment.

 Best,
 David